-Public officials and elected representatives have a crucial role to play in this regard; prompt interventions from these figures can deter further hateful incidents from occurring and prevent tensions escalating between groups, while also opening space for further counterspeech by the targets of hate speech and their allies.313 Condemnation by high-level public officials has taken on added importance in light of concerns about extremist groups attempting to vindicate their use of hate speech by invoking the freedom of expression debate, attempting to cast themselves as defenders of free speech.314 For public officials to respond with counter-speech, they must be able to recognise hate speech and the prejudice of which it is symptomatic, express sympathy and support for its targets, and articulate its harms to society as a whole.315
+Public officials and elected representatives have a crucial role to play in this regard; prompt interventions from these figures can deter further hateful incidents from occurring and prevent tensions escalating between groups, while also opening space for further counterspeech by the targets of hate speech and their allies.
+Tondemnation by high-level public officials has taken on added importance in light of concerns about extremist groups attempting to vindicate their use of hate speech by invoking the freedom of expression debate, attempting to cast themselves as defenders of free speech.
+They must be able to recognise hate

+For public officials to respond with counter-speech, they must be able to recognise hate speech and the prejudice of which it is symptomatic, express sympathy and support for its targets, and articulate its harms to society as a whole.315